digvijayky/drone3D_framework/README.md

 * Orthophotos can be distorted due to noise present in the original images.
 A good amount of preprocessing can result in clear projection of original images, thereby improving quality of orthophoto.
 Opencv does provide various [denoising functions](http://docs.opencv.org/3.0-beta/modules/photo/doc/denoising.html) to preprocess the images.

 ## Machine learning!
-After improving the point clouds and orthophotos, we can detect, classify and annotate various objects in the point clouds.
-In my ML experience, these algorithms are similar to the ones used with images, so they can also be directly applied to orthophotos.
+We can detect, classify and annotate various objects in the point clouds.

-PS:
-One of my [previous work] (https://github.com/digvijayky/Tensorflow-real-time-video-analysis) (to be published) is to annotate images, one of the simple use cases I can think of is where we process an orthophoto for construction site, and generate a sentence like `There are 10 people working near 3 large buildings with 2 cranes nearby.
+Example our visual understanding pipeline can generate a sentence from an orthophoto like `There are 10 people working near 3 large buildings with 2 cranes nearby.
 There are 20 bags of cement on the ground and a truck loaded with sand.`

-Thanks!